isx45128227/MongoVsPostgres/documentacio.md

 On the other hand we have to take a look at the efficiency.
 As we have tested, there is a difference between both interfaces, that does not mean that one have to be better than the other one.
-The fact is that we have to think which fits better with the project we are going to develop.
+The fact is that we have to think which fits better with the project we are developing.

-In that case, it would be a good idea to use MongoDB in projects or applications where it is necessary to have high-availability and scalability.
+To sum up, it would be a good idea to use MongoDB in projects or applications where it is necessary to have high-availability and scalability.